31 Lessons Learned: Making $90k as a JVZOO Affiliate (Video Update)

 Just because it's a high selling product and well doesn't mean your audience actually needs it.

-There is an endless choice of good products that they do need in most profitable niches.
+There is an endless choice of good products that they do need in the most profitable niches.

 So simply match their need with a high converting and profitable product that you'll make money from.